omar-ahm/netflix-clone/README.md

 # Netflix Clone site

 ## Description
-This is a Netflix clone site that allows users to login using their Google and GitHub accounts.
-This site is designed to replicate the functionality and look of the official Netflix website.
+This is a Netflix clone site that allows users to register and login with created credentials and designed to replicate the functionality and look of the official Netflix website.

 ## Technologies used
 Next JS, Typescript, React JS, MongoDB